Debatni-spolek-Debatniho-deniku/automations/README.md

 1. Find the certificate in the windows certificate manager.
 1. Copy the it's thumbprint to `DEV_CERTIFICATE_THUMBPRINT`.

+#### Email

+Email address used as sender must be accessible by the principal that this application runs as.

 ### Deploy

 Application is automatically deployed on every push to main branch.